Brexit Watch: Why The Move To Suspend U.K. Parliament Matters

 What are opponents of a no-deal Brexit going to do?

 Pro-Remain parliamentarians are expected to try to pass legislation that would block a no-deal Brexit, forcing Johnson to return to Brussels and ask for yet another extension (the original withdrawal was due March 29).
-This is not easily done in the British parliamentary system where the prime minister's administration controls the legislative agenda and time is of the essence.
-No-deal opponents are likely to find an ally, though, in Speaker Bercow, who is a passionate supporter of parliamentary sovereignty and was infuriated by Johnson's move.
+This is not easily done in the British parliamentary system, where the prime minister's administration controls the legislative agenda and time is of the essence.
+No-deal opponents are likely to find an ally, though, in Bercow, who is a passionate supporter of parliamentary sovereignty and was infuriated by Johnson's move.

-What's the counter-argument to the outrage?
+What's the counterargument to the outrage?

 Proponents argue that the Brexit process has dragged out for more than three years and it is time to leave one way or the other.
 "The people want some action," Sue Lamb, a pro-Brexit voter who grows flowers in Lincolnshire, in the English Midlands, told NPR.
 "So if this is what it takes to actually make something happen then so be it."
 Brexiteers also say that pro-EU lawmakers in the U.K. are bent on sabotaging the withdrawal any way they can and that they are the ones who are truly anti-democratic.